pub trait DrawablePipeline<T: DrawCommand> {

 )

-fn draw( &mut self, gpu: &Device, gpu_queue: &Queue, config: &SurfaceConfiguration, render_pass: &mut RenderPass<'_>, command: &T, size: PxSize, start_pos: PxPosition, scene_texture_view: &TextureView, )
+fn draw( &mut self, gpu: &Device, gpu_queue: &Queue, config: &SurfaceConfiguration, render_pass: &mut RenderPass<'_>, commands: &[(&T, PxSize, PxPosition)], scene_texture_view: &TextureView, clip_rect: Option<PxRect>, )

-Renders a single draw command.
+Renders a batch of draw commands.

 This is the core method where the actual rendering happens.
 It’s called

-that needs to be rendered.
+that need to be rendered.

 §Parameters